pkimetal/pkimetal/README.md

 - [dwklint](https://github.com/CVE-2008-0166/dwklint)
 - [ftfy](https://github.com/rspeer/python-ftfy)

+## Docker containers

+Docker containers are pre-built automatically and published on the Github Container Repository (GHCR).
+Two different release cicles are provided:

+- Development releases.
+These have a "dev.{timestamp}" tag on GHCR.
+These builds are automatically created upon every push to the main branch.
+- Stable releases.
+These have a "vX.X.X" tag on GHCR and are automatically built and published when a new pkimetal release is created.
+Additionally, the latest build for these also received the "latest" tag.
+The Stable releases are recommended for production usage over the development releases.

 ## About this project

 pkimetal was created and is currently maintained by Rob Stradling at Sectigo.
 It is hoped that other publicly-trusted CAs and ecosystem participants will benefit and collaborate on future development.  :-)